ESTABLISH FOUNDATIONAL STRUCTURES AND CONDITIONS FOR 9TH GRADE ON-TRACK WORK

 Routinize the use of action-oriented agendas to guide the focus of each meeting.

-Utilize discussion protocols to structure constructive data analysis kid talk conversations, and analysis/discussion of student work.
+Utilize discussion protocols to structure constructive data analysis, kid talk conversations, and analysis/discussion of student work.

 Examine trend-level data disaggregated by course, gender, race, and program to identify and respond to trends and establish problems of practice every 4-6 weeks.
-Examine and respond to student level data in 9th Grade Success Team meetings to identify students who need support of intervention based on grades of attendance.
+Examine and respond to student level data in 9th Grade Success Team meetings to identify students who need support of intervention based on grades or attendance.
 Refer these students to the proper type and tier of intervention.
 The focus of the 9th Grade Success Team should be students who need Tier II supports (weekly).

 Articulate a plan to train all stakeholders around 9th grade on track metrics and importance.